sohamdighe14/COMP90024-A2/README.md

 # COMP90024-A2
+[Update 20/05/2022]
+- Some cleaning of the files
+- update of the README

 Assignment 2 for Cloud Computing course

 This projects can be separated in two main usage.
 First the deployment of a database a tweet harvester and a website on the university of Melbourne Research Cloud; and second the use of the said website.

 ---

 ## Deployment guide